 where

-The `Unity at zero-lag' normalisation divides each sequence value by the autocorrelation or an estimate of the autocorrelation at zero-lag.
+Normalization Unity at zero-lag divides each sequence value by the autocorrelation or the zero-lag autocorrelation estimate.

-The most commonly used estimate of the theoretical autocorrelation of a WSS random process is the bias estimate:
+The most commonly used estimate of the theoretical autocorrelation of a random WSS process is the biased estimate:

 ρ.